 (see the section called “Fields”).
 The character following

 the last dot is upcased.
-A slash (/
+A slash (/) is

 treated as a nested class indicator; it is replaced with